kazakh1501/Data-Products-Shiny-App/predict-mpg-slides.md

 Predicted MPG = **19.4**

-If you ready, proceed to launch [Predict MPG of Cars!](https://kazakh1501.shinyapps.io/Project/)
+If you are ready, proceed to launch [Predict MPG of Cars!](https://kazakh1501.shinyapps.io/Project/)
 </small>